-The Bureau assessed that there is no significant credit loss experience arising from Amounts called and receivable from members.
+The Bureau assessed that there is no significant credit loss experience arising from amounts called and receivable from members.
 As members' contributions are statutory requirements, the Bureau has assessed that it is unlikely for members' contributions to be uncollectible.
+As such, the Bureau regard the ECL impairment allowance on amounts called and receivable from members to be insignificant to provide.